 And as with the rest of the UK, Scotland also has a long tradition of indexing, digitisation and hosting its ancestry records online.

-If your ancestors were Scottish, there are a range of free Scottish ancestry website resources to help you with your research, ranging from amateur transcription projects and community projects, to resources provided online by the Scottish Government and national bodies such as the National Library of Scotland.
+There are a range of free genealogy websites to help you with your Scottish ancestry research, ranging from amateur transcription projects and community projects, to resources provided online by the Scottish Government and national bodies such as the National Library of Scotland.

 For an example of a fascinating Scottish ancestor, read this interview with magazine reader Ivan Watson, whose great great aunt Mary McBain served as Queen Mary’s private nurse.